FAME: Feature-Based Adversarial Meta-Embeddings for Robust Input Representations: Experiments and Results

-For NLI, we use the SNLI corpus \cite{bowman-etal-2015-large}.
-For NER, we use the four CoNLL benchmark datasets from the news domain (English/German/Dutch/Spanish) \cite{data/conll/Sang02,data/conll/Sang03}.
-In addition, we conduct experiments on two datasets from the clinical domain, the English i2b2 2010 concept extraction task \cite{i2b2/task/uzuner2010} and the Spanish PharmaCoNER task \cite{gonzalez-agirre-etal-2019-pharmaconer}.
+\paragraph{Sequence Labeling.} For sequence labeling, we use named entity recognition (NER) and part-of-speech tagging (POS) datasets from different domains and languages.
+For NER, we use the CoNLL benchmark datasets from the news domain (English/German/Dutch/Spanish) \cite{data/conll/Sang02,data/conll/Sang03}.
+In addition, we conduct experiments for concept extraction on two datasets from the clinical domain, the English i2b2 2010 data \cite{i2b2/task/uzuner2010} and the Spanish PharmaCoNER task \cite{gonzalez-agirre-etal-2019-pharmaconer}, as well as experiments on the materials science domain \cite{friedrich-etal-2020-sofc}.
 For POS tagging, we use the universal dependencies treebanks version 1.2 (UPOS tag) and use the 27 languages for which \newcite{yasunaga-etal-2018-robust} reported numbers.